University of Delaware Copyright Guidelines

 - Your UD network access will be restored after you pass a quiz and remove or disable access to the unauthorized material.

-Future incidents of alleged copyright infringement will be referred to the Office of Student Conduct.
+Future incidents of alleged copyright infringement will be referred to Community Standards & Conflict Resolution.

 Faculty/Staff: What happens next?For faculty and staff, incidents of alleged copyright infringement could result in interdisciplinary action within your department.

 - Microsoft study highlights dangers of using counterfeit software - March 12, 2013